lhch9550/course_network_analysis/README.md

 The notebook file consists of the following six major analytical steps:

 ### 1. Course Network Construction
-- Constructed a **monopartite course network** based on shared skills between courses.
+- Constructed a monopartite course network based on linked skills between courses.
-- Analyzed the network structure using:
+- Analyzed the network structure including Degree centrality and K-core decomposition
-  - **Degree centrality**
-  - **K-core decomposition**
-  - Other structural indicators

 ### 2. Constructing a Bipartite Network and Calculating Course Specificity
 - Built a **bipartite course-skill network**.